Emetophobic/ShopShop/README.md

 ShopShop
 ========

-Lightweight shopping system for the masses
+Lightweight content management system for the masses